Restless Leg Syndrome

 However, while its name suggests it affects just the legs, RLS can also affect your arms, torso, head and other parts of the body.
 Some people are mildly affected, while others have such severe and frequent symptoms that it affects their daily lives.

-On top of RLS, about 80 per cent of sufferers also have a condition called periodic limb movements (PLM), which means their legs move suddenly and involuntarily while they’re asleep (though sometimes this can happen while they’re awake).
-Both RLS and PLM can disrupt your sleep significantly.
+On top of RLS, it’s thought that more than 80 per cent of sufferers also have a condition called periodic limb movements in sleep (PLMS, also called period limb movement disorder or PLMD), which means their legs move suddenly and involuntarily while they’re asleep (though sometimes this can happen while they’re awake) (iii).
+Both RLS and PLMS can disrupt your sleep significantly.

 What causes RLS?